 Practical Details: What You Need to Know

-The tour runs for about 2 hours and 30 minutes, which is perfect for a relaxed afternoon or a break from sightseeing.
+The tour runs for about 2 hours and 30 minutes, which is great for a relaxed afternoon or a break from sightseeing.
 It starts in Piazza San Carlo and ends near the Mole Antonelliana, a central spot close to public transportation.
 The price, roughly $77, is reasonable considering the multiple tastings, the small-group setting, and the historic cafes you visit.

 As with any guided food tour, moderate physical fitness is recommended—think of it as a walk rather than a hike.
 The guide may speak both English and Italian, helping to cater to a diverse group.
 Since the tour is capped at 12 people, booking in advance (about 32 days ahead on average) is advised, especially during high travel seasons.